Loading...

 Portion Control

-Engage in a short walk or light exercise after meals to help manage blood sugar levels more effectively.
+Engage in light physical activity, such as a walk after meals, to help your body manage blood sugar levels more effectively.

 healthspan-mbl